MC-DeltaT/IncrementalBackup2/BackupFormat.md

 The target directory is where the backup command stores all the backup data it creates.

 Each backup is fully contained within its own directory.
-These directories are named with 16 random ASCII alphanumeric characters.
+These directories are named with 16 random lowercase ASCII alphanumeric characters.
-The contents of a backup directory is described in the _Backup Directory Structure_ section.
+The contents of a backup directory is described in the _Backup Directory_ section.

 ## Backup Directory